farazfayyaz/farazfayyaz/README.md

 - 🌱 I’m currently learning Python, Node.Js and databases

-- ❓ Ask me about anything related to JavaScript, React.Js, and
+- ❓ Ask me about anything related to JavaScript and React.Js

-- ⚡ Fun fact: I love to draw on my free time!
+- ⚡ Fun fact: I love reading comics and a good book every now and then!

 <br/><br/><br/>